Steven Walker QC

-- Advising the developer of an offshore wind farm in a dispute concerning access to wind and weather data.
+- Advising the developer of an offshore wind farm in various disputes concerning access to wind and weather data and pile installation.

 - Acting for the main contractor in relation to a project for the design and construction of a 65MW £200m biomass power plant.
 The dispute involved proceedings in the TCC relating to 3 adjudication decisions.
 There followed 3 arbitration proceedings relating to the specific performance of subcontract obligations.

 - Advising and representing the owner of an offshore wind farm (Greater Gabbard) in relation to arbitration proceedings under the LCIA rules.
 The proceedings concerned issues relating to the contractor’s alleged entitlement to additional payment (c.£300m), extensions of time and liquidated damages (c.£90m).